• Home

 So Jesus is the Son of Man, born of a virgin, crucified, resurrected and ascended.
 But Christ (who is Jesus), is the Son of God, the firstborn of many brethren (see Romans 8:29).
 So it can be said that we, the Body of Christ, are anointed ones, or Sons of God.

 Romans 8:19 says that creation is waiting for the manifestation of the Sons of God.
-So evidently, at least at the time Paul wrote this, these Sons of God were yet to be revealed on the world’s stage.
-And I believe the prophetic fulfillment of this verse is still yet to come.
+So evidently, this is a prophetic scripture saying these Sons of God are yet to be revealed on the world’s stage.

 In Galatians 4:19, the apostle Paul, writing to the Church at Galatia, said this: